talsma-ict/context-propagation/README.md

 2. Create a service file called `/META-INF/services/nl.talsmasoftware.context.ContextManager` containing the qualified class name of your `ContextManager` implementation.
 3. That's it.
-Now the `ContextManagers.createSnapshot()` method will include your context in the snapshots to be propagated.
+Now the result from your _getActiveContext_ method is propagated into each snapshot created by the `ContextManagers.createSnapshot()` method.
+   This includes all usages of the `ContextAwareExecutorService`.

 An example of a custom context implementation:
 ```java